ErpNetDocs/webclient/inventory-control/scrap.md

 2. Any one, two or three-number combination is automatically counted as a **multiplier**.
 You can insert it without adding "*" in the end.

+3. You can remove inserted multipliers by tapping the **Clear button (X)**.

-3. The desired scrapped pcs of a product **cannot** be more than what is set as available in the system.
+4. The desired pcs for scrap **cannot** be more than what is set as available in the system.

 ![Scrap](pictures/inv_con_scrap_error.png)